0xDegenDeveloper/RabbitHoles/README.md

 into the hole, burning some of his RBITS.

-- Bob's message is timestamped, stored in the contract, and his burn count is incremented.
+- Bob's message is timestamped and stored in the contract.
-  Several `#[view]` functions are available keeping the frontend and UX in mind.
-These user-friendly functions make it easy to query and parse information, providing details such as the rabbits within each hole, the holes dug/rabbits burned by each user, the oldest/newest holes/rabbits, and more.
-This design ensures a smooth and enjoyable experience when interacting with the contract directly or through the frontend.
+- Several `#[view]` functions are available keeping the frontend and UX in mind.
+  -These user-friendly functions make it easy to query and parse details such as the rabbits within each hole, the holes dug/rabbits burned by each user, the oldest/newest holes/rabbits, etc. This design ensures a smooth and enjoyable experience when interacting with the contracts directly or through the frontend.

 ## Technical Details